 The trail emerges from the woods at Campus Drive, awkwardly squeezing by a church before crossing the road.
 After Campus Drive, the canyon becomes wider and more isolated.
 When the road forks, stay to the right.
 The trail gradually becomes more scenic.
 There’s a little cluster of small, presumably non-native redwoods at one point.

 Near the highest point of the loop, the trail breaks out of the woods, offering some views over the canyon.
-When the trail ends, turn right onto Durham Way and continue a few yards to Oakes Way, where the trail resumes.
+When the trail ends, turn right onto Durham Way and walk along the road a few yards to Oakes Way, where the trail resumes.

 The Ward Creek Road Trail descends steeply into a narrow, lush, and shady canyon.
 As the trail descends the canyon gets progressively deeper, lusher, and more scenic.
 A few ferns grow alongside the trail and there are some huge eucalyptus trees.
 At Campus Drive, turn right and pick up the Wally Wickander Trail to return to the Plunge.

 © 2014, 2017, 2022 David Baselt